 Piety level (**): “Extinguished”

 - Shadow Step - Blink to a space within your umbra and adjacent to an immobile target creature.
-The target must not be invisible, and must not be moving.
+The target must not be invisible,.
 All stationary monsters (such as statues and most plants) qualify, as do monsters that are sleeping, paralysed, or petrified.
-(Costs 4 MP and 4-6 piety)
+(Costs 4 MP, 8% max HP, and 4-6 piety)

 Piety level (***): “Caliginous”